michael2012z/BitBible/markdown/KJV/files/Gen.md

 ## Genesis 29

-1. Then Jacob went on his journey, and came into the land of the people of the east.went…: Heb. lift up his feetpeople: Heb. children
+1. Then Jacob went on his journey, and came into the land of the people of the east.

 2. And he looked, and behold a well in the field, and, lo, there were three flocks of sheep lying by it; for out of that well they watered the flocks: and a great stone was upon the well’s mouth.